-Name Data reusability Category Manifestation

-Question type | Multiple choice (1 answer possible)

-This item examines to what extent the digital public service delivers already reusable data that discovers from database registries and other similar sources.
+D8.
+Name Data reusability Category Manifestation Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines to what extent the digital public service delivers already reusable data that discovers from database registries and other similar sources.
 In order to create cohesion across the public sector and to support an effective digital public service, the public administrations should consider whether, instead of introducing new specifications, to possibly reuse data from existing public registries as a basis for simplification and administration of the legislation.
 A shared legal framework is necessary to facilitate this discoverability and reusability.
 This item examines a legal behavioural interoperability manifestation that facilitates the digital public service to deliver data, information and knowledge towards its end users (in terms of performance).
-This item is compliant with the EIRA ABB 'Shared Legal Framework'.

-To what extent does the service deliver data, information and knowledge consumed from other services based on a shared legal framework? (e.g. address, geolocation data, personal data)

-- The service does not deliver any of the data, information and knowledge consumed from other services - The service delivers data, information and knowledge consumed from other services, only in an ad-hoc manner (e.g. on demand) - The service delivers data, information and knowledge consumed from other services at a limited extent (i.e. very few of the delivered data, information and knowledge comes directly from other services). - The service delivers data, information and knowledge consumed from other services at a large extent (i.e. most of the delivered data, information and knowledge comes directly from other services). - The service delivers data, information and knowledge consumed only from other services (i.e. any of the delivered data, information and knowledge comes directly from other services and the user entry is minimised to zero). - Not applicable or not necessary (because e.g. the service does not consume data, information and knowledge from any electronic registries nor other sources or, because none of the consumed data is applicable to be already reusable in delivery). - No answer
+This item is compliant with the EIRA ABB 'Shared Legal Content'.
+Question To what extent does the service deliver data, information and knowledge consumed from other services based on a shared legal framework? (e.g. address, geolocation data, personal data) The service does not deliver any of the data, information and knowledge consumed from other services The service delivers data, information and knowledge consumed from other services, only in an ad-hoc manner (e.g. on demand) The service delivers data, information and knowledge consumed from other services at a limited extent (i.e. very few of the delivered data, information and knowledge comes directly from other services).
+The service delivers data, information and knowledge consumed from other services at a large extent (i.e. most of the delivered data, information and knowledge comes directly from other services).
+The service delivers data, information and knowledge consumed only from other services (i.e. any of the delivered data, information and knowledge comes directly from other service does not consume data, information and knowledge from any electronic registries nor other sources or, because none of the consumed data is applicable to be already reusable in delivery).
+No answer